Cash 1 Blog

 Your lender may let you voluntarily surrender the car for repossession.
 It still leaves you without a car and damages your credit score, but it does close the loan.
 You'll have more money to get yourself back on your feet and build your credit back up.

 Bankruptcy is always a last resort when it comes to debt.
 If you have several obligations, though, then you may want to take this final step.
-However, remember that filing for bankruptcy could still cost you the car, and it's a negative mark on your credit reports for up to 10 years.
+However, remember that filing for could still cost you the car, and it's a negative mark on your credit reports for up to 10 years.
 Declaring bankruptcy makes it practically impossible to qualify for another loan in the future.
 Be sure to talk to a bankruptcy lawyer about your options.

 Bottom Line